paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-115-agricultural-commodity-policy-and-programs.md

     (ii) is not susceptible to control by vaccination or acceptable management practices.

+(2) **Payment rates**

+  (A) *Losses due to predation* — Indemnity payments to an eligible producer on a farm under paragraph (1)(A) shall be made at a rate of 100 percent of the market value of the affected livestock on the applicable date, as determined by the Secretary.

-(2) **Payment rates** — Indemnity payments to an eligible producer on a farm under paragraph (1) shall be made at a rate of 75 percent of the market value of the affected livestock, as determined by the Secretary, on, as applicable—
+  (B) *Losses due to adverse weather or disease* — Indemnity payments to an eligible producer on a farm under subparagraph (B) or (C) of paragraph (1) shall be made at a rate of 75 percent of the market value of the affected livestock on the applicable date, as determined by the Secretary.

+  (C) *Determination of market value* — In determining the market value described in subparagraphs (A) and (B), the Secretary may consider the ability of eligible producers to document regional price premiums for affected livestock that exceed the national average market price for those livestock.

+  (D) *Applicable date defined* — In this paragraph, the term “applicable date” means, with respect to livestock, as applicable—

-  (A) the day before the date of death of the livestock; or
+    (i) the day before the date of death of the livestock; or

-  (B) the day before the date of the event that caused the harm to the livestock that resulted in a reduced sale price.
+    (ii) the day before the date of the event that caused the harm to the livestock that resulted in a reduced sale price.

 (3) **Special rule for payments made due to disease** — The Secretary shall ensure that payments made to an eligible producer under paragraph (1) are not made for the same livestock losses for which compensation is provided pursuant to [section 8306(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section8306/d&num=0&edition=prelim).